arpitrage/Dividend_Strip/README.md

 -	Conditional CAPM folder: CondCAPMmain.m is the main file to run the conditional CAPM

-Details on file hierarchy and how to run the code:
+<ins>Details on file hierarchy and how to run the code:</ins>

-APmain.m is the main file that estimates the market prices of risk.
+**APmain.m** is the main file that estimates the market prices of risk.
 It produces all the AP figures that are in the paper and creates the dividend and gain strip cash flow, price, and expected return data that is used as an input in the PE analysis.

-APmain calls the following files: APloaddata.m, Psimatrix.mat, x_guess_main.mat (or x_guess_1.mat, x_guess_2.mat, x_guess_3.mat, x_guess_4.mat, and x_guess_5.mat if not starting values are available yet), and solvenul_main.m.
-The file solvenul_main.m computes the function value that the MPR estimation minimizes.
+APmain calls the following files: **APloaddata.m**, **Psimatrix.mat**,** x_guess_main.mat** (or **x_guess_1.mat**, **x_guess_2.mat**, **x_guess_3.mat**, **x_guess_4.mat**, and **x_guess_5.mat** if not starting values are available yet), and **solvenul_main.m**.
+The file **solvenul_main.m** computes the function value that the MPR estimation minimizes.
 It calculates that function value from a set of bond and stock market moments.
-The estimated market price of risk estimates are stored in the data file x_guess_main.mat.
+The estimated market price of risk estimates are stored in the data file **x_guess_main.mat**.

 The figures are produced by APmain and saved in the directory Figures as eps files.
-The code also saves several data structures in the Figures folder that will be used when producing the paper in latex: L0mat_main.tex, L1mat_main.tex, Psimat_main.tex, Sigmat_main.tex, and TableLambda_main.tex.
+The code also saves several data structures in the Figures folder that will be used when producing the paper in latex: **L0mat_main.tex**, **L1mat_main.tex**, **Psimat_main.tex**, **Sigmat_main.tex**, and **TableLambda_main.tex**.
-The main output file that contains all the AP output that is used as an input in the PE analysis is saved in the file APoutputPEinput.mat.
+The main output file that contains all the AP output that is used as an input in the PE analysis is saved in the file **APoutputPEinput.mat**.
 The last part of APmain.m performs the shock exposure and shock price elasticity analysis in Appendix D of the paper.
-This analysis uses the auxiliary files add_functionals.m and shock_elasticity_affine.m.
+This analysis uses the auxiliary files **add_functionals.m** and **shock_elasticity_affine.m**.

-APloaddata.m loads in the aggregate data used in the asset pricing model estimation from APdata.xlsx in the folder Data.
+**APloaddata.m** loads in the aggregate data used in the asset pricing model estimation from APdata.xlsx in the folder Data.
 It sets up the VAR that describes the dynamics of the state variables, collected in the matrix X2.

-APstartval1.m is the first file in a series of files that is used to produce good starting values for the main estimation in APmain.
+**APstartval1.m** is the first file in a series of files that is used to produce good starting values for the main estimation in APmain.
 If one were to extend the time series or apply the model to a different country, then it would be wise to start over to re-estimate the market prices of risk.
 This would be the first file to run in that case.
 APstartval1 only uses some of bond market moments to pin down a subset of market price of risk parameters, associated with the innovations to the first four variables in the VAR.
-In the process it also produces the estimates for the VAR companion matrix Psi and the VAR residuals eps2 which are collected in the data structure Psimatrix.mat.
+In the process it also produces the estimates for the VAR companion matrix Psi and the VAR residuals eps2 which are collected in the data structure **Psimatrix.mat**.
 APstartval1.m calls the file solvenul_startval1.m, which computes the function value that the MPR estimation minimizes.
 It calculates that function value from a set of bond market moments.
 The resulting market price of risk estimates are stored in the data file x_guess_1.mat.

 APstartval2.m is the second file in a series of files that is used to produce good starting values for the main estimation in APmain.
 It takes the MPR estimates from the first step as given by loading x_guess_1.mat and estimates a second set of MPR parameters associated with the fifth and sixth rows of the VAR, namely the price-dividend ratio and dividend growth rate for the aggregate stock market.
 APstartval2.m calls the file solvenul_startval2.m, which computes the function value that the estimation minimizes.
 It calculates that function value from a set of aggregate stock market moments.
 The resulting market price of risk estimates are stored in the data file x_guess_2.mat.